‘DWTS’ News: Sharna Burgess Finds Love With Pierson Fodé

 It makes total sense that Sharna would go to watch James Hinchcliffe considering that he was her partner on Dancing With the Stars.
 The thing is Pierson also happened to be there.
 Now that everyone knows they are dating, it makes sense that they would both be at this event.
 They did share photos, but not of them together at the big race.

 A while back, Bonner talked about how he has to practice his acting skills for Dancing With the Stars.
 Sharna then went on to share her thoughts saying, “Which we practiced a lot this week.
 We talked a lot about breaking down characters and bringing across a tormented romance that was a little bit one-sided.
 It’s all about acting at the same time as dancing.
 If people feel like maybe we were having a romantic relationship, then we did our job in our dance, right?”
 This could be part of why they look like they are so into each other, but Sharna obviously has another man on her mind while on the dance floor.

-The Inquisitr recently shared that Sharna Burgess spoke out about dating Bonner Bolton and at the time said that she wasn’t seeing him.
+The Inquisitr shared a while back that Sharna Burgess spoke out about dating Bonner Bolton and at the time said that she wasn’t seeing him.
 They shared that they were not a couple and were just friends, getting close while doing the show.
 Bonner and Sharna were seen out at Cowboy Palace Saloon in Los Angeles, and several sources said they looked flirty.
 The cameras for Dancing With the Stars were there, and fans were also watching them.
 It sounds like they were really playing it up for the camera.
 So far, Sharna isn’t speaking out about dating Pierson even though the fans would love to hear the details straight from her.

 Pierson Fode is known for his role on The Bold and the Beautiful.
 He plays the role of Thomas Forrester.
 Pierson has taken some time off from the show, but he is back there again, and his story line is really strong right now.
 The fact that his show is on a different channel than Dancing With the Stars would make it kind of odd if he shows up in the audience of the show.
 This would be the chance for everyone to get a bit of proof that he is with Sharna and that is his reason to be there watching the show.